-The Northern Goshawk lives in the coastal forest regions of BC.
-This goshawk prefers coniferous forests, but will also live in deciduous and mixed forests from sea level to sub alpine areas.
+The Northern Goshawk lives in the coastal forest regions of the Pacific Northwest.
+This goshawk prefers coniferous forests, but will also live in deciduous and mixed forests from sea level to subalpine areas.
 This bird can also be seen in urban forested parks.

 While Northern Goshawks have been expanding their range in some areas of the Northeast in recent decades, many populations are still considered threatened or endangered.
-Logging is the greatest threat to Northern Goshawks on the BC Coast.
+Logging is the greatest threat to Northern Goshawks in the Pacific Northwest.